linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 author:
   name: Cameron Laird
   email: claird@phaseit.net
 description: 'This reference provides a brief introduction to YAML.
-It gives you an understanding of the basics; YAML indentation and special characters; YAML datatypes; and supporting tools when working with YAML files.
+It gives you an understanding of the basics; YAML indentation and special characters; YAML datatypes; and supporting tools when working with YAML files.'
 og_description: 'This reference provides a brief introduction to YAML.
 It gives you an understanding of the basics; YAML indentation and special characters; YAML datatypes; and supporting tools when working with YAML files.'
 keywords: ['yaml reference']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'